When should I take the certificate programs?

 Is a Sheridan Teaching Certificate a formal certification in teaching?

 - A Sheridan Teaching Certificate does not represent any kind of certification; it is not a teaching license or credential for K-12 instruction from the State of Rhode Island.
-Completion of a Sheridan Teaching Certificate documents professional development as college-level instructors and assists in preparing participants for academic careers.
+Completion of a Sheridan Teaching Certificate documents professional development as college-level instructors.

-Will I get credit for completing a Sheridan certificate program on my university transcript?
+Will I get credit for completing a Sheridan certificate program on my university graduate transcript?